micro/services/geocoding/README.md

-The geocoding service provides address to lat lng geocoding as well as the reverse.
+Geocode an address to gps coordinates and the reverse.

 # Geocoding service

-Examples coming soon.
-Check the [proto](https://github.com/micro/services/blob/master/geocoding/proto/geocoding.proto) for more details.
+The geocoding service provides address to lat lng geocoding as well as the reverse.
+Useful for building mapping or location based services.